SEO Funnels - Earning Your Customers Through Relationship Building

 When you do that, you can see what medium (organic, direct, paid, etc.) the traffic came from.

 Once you have that set up, you can look for your landing page in the search field.
 Look to see if the page is bringing you conversions.
 Analytics gives you Behaviour metrics that will help you understand how your audience is responding to your landing page.

 Pay attention to the Average Session Duration.
 This will give you a general picture of how long your audience is spending on your page.
 Now it’s important to understand that not every page is designed for a long Session Duration.
 In other words, you should try to understand how long an average session should be.
 Compare your results to your benchmark.

 The Two Hats of SEO

-However, before beginning to plan content, you as an SEO must first wear your marketer’s hat.
+However, before beginning to plan content you as an SEO must first wear your marketer’s hat.
 What are your overall goals?
-How is each piece of new content bringing you closer to that goal?
+How is each piece of new content bringing you closer to those goals?
 Don’t think about this after your post goes live.
 Plan your strategy meticulously.